HIDDEN GEM: Whimsical Botanical Gardens in Flovilla

 Whimsical Botanical Gardens is located just south of the entrance to Indian Springs State Park.
 The Big Chief Country Store, a unique convenience store, gas station, and gift shop that was built in the 1950s, is also located nearby.

-Frankie Willis is the brilliant entrepreneur and world traveler behind the Big Chief Country Store, the Whimsical Botanical Gardens, and many other buildings around Indian Springs.
+Frankie Willis is the brilliant entrepreneur and world traveler behind the Big Chief Country Store, the Whimsical Botanical Gardens, and many other buildings around Flovilla.

-Willis first came to Indian Springs to remodel what is now known as the Indian Springs Resort, a palatial house built around 1850 that is now a popular wedding and party venue.
+Willis first came to Flovilla to remodel what is now known as the Indian Springs Resort, a palatial house built around 1850 that is now a popular wedding and party venue.

 Willis described to me the condition she found the building now known as the Indian Springs Resort in before she restored it.